 The Office of Student Financial Aid (OSFA) strives to support students throughout the financial aid process.
 OSFA has the overall responsibility of administering federal and state financial aid and scholarships for San Francisco State University.
 We determine the eligibility, awarding, and the conditions in which federal and state aid may be disbursed.

-Complete the 2021-2022 FAFSA or California Dream Act Application Now!
+Complete your 2022-23 FAFSA or California Dream Act Application now!

-We are excited to announce that documents may now be submitted through a secure online portal!
-Please note paperwork must still be printed and physically signed before scanning.
-For more information and to start the process to submit online documents click HERE.
+Note: Paperwork must still be printed and physically signed before scanning.
+View more information about starting the process to submit online documents.

-If you have To Do List items requiring you to submit verification documents, submit them through DocuSign or by mail as soon as possible.
-Currently, our office takes about 3-4 weeks to complete verification upon receiving all required documents.
+If you have To Do List items requiring you to submit verification documents, submit them through DocuSign, in person at the One Stop, or by mail as soon as possible.
+Our office can take up to four weeks to complete verification upon receiving all required documents.
 Please see our verification page for more information.

 9 Myths about the FAFSA Form and Applying for Financial Aid.
 An article from the U.S. Department of Education talking about all things FAFSA.

 Net Price Calculator.
 Estimate your prospective financial aid eligibility at SF State.
 The Net Price Calculator is not an official offer of financial aid nor an application for financial aid, but rather a tool for estimating your eligibility.